sosy-lab/java-smt/README.md

 Interruption using [ShutdownNotifier][] may be used to interrupt a a solver from any thread.

+## Garbage Collection in Native Solvers

+JavaSMT exposes an API for performing garbage collection on solvers implemented in a native language.
+As a native solver has no way of knowing whether the created formula object is still referenced by the client application, this API is necessary to avoid leaking memory.
+Note that due to the _hash consing_ usage inside the solvers, there is never more than one copy of an identical formula object in memory.
+Consequently, if all created formulas are later re-used (or re-created) in the application, it is not necessary to perform any garbage collection at all.

+### Z3

+The parameter `solver.z3.usePhantomReferences` may be used to control whether JavaSMT will attempt to decrease references on Z3 formula objects once they are no longer referenced.

+### MathSAT5

+Currently we do not support performing garbage collection for MathSAT5.

 ## Known Solver Issues

 ### SMTInterpol